 After an outstanding career as an attacking player in college, Justin Davis made the transition to left back as a rookie with Minnesota in 2011, quickly nailing down the starting job.
-Davis' transition into defense has given United FC a dynamic option at outside back, as Davis and his right-sided counterpart Brian Kallman make frequent forays forward to join the attack.
+Davis' transition into defense has given United FC a dynamic option at outside back, as Davis and his right-sided counterpart Kevin Venegas make frequent forays forward to join the attack.

 2013: The left-back had two assists in 19 appearances for Minnesota United FC.
 Davis was only substituted twice during the season and played 1,665 minutes.
 Only accrued one yellow card compared to nine in 2012 and four in 2011.
 Davis added a dynamic to the left side of the back frequently pushing forward on attack.

 2012: Was among Minnesota's leaders with 31 appearances in all competitions with one goal and four assists.
 His lone goal, a long-range, last-minute strike against the Atlanta Silverbacks, was among the nominees for NASL Play of the Year.

 2011: Debuted with Minnesota in May at left back, scoring a game winning goal in just his second game.
 Finished the season with 2380 minutes played, one goal and one assist (which came on what proved to be the winning goal in the NASL Championship Series

 2006-2009: Was a two-time first-team All-Mountain Pacific Sports Federation forward at the University of New Mexico.
 Ranks in the top-10 in multiple career statistical categories at UNM with 77 appearances, 20 goals and 18 assists.